xvc check-ignore

 my-dir/my-file

-If you supply paths from the CLI, they are checked instead.
+If you supply paths from the CLI, they are checked against the ignore rules in .xvcignore

 $ xvc check-ignore my-dir/my-file another-dir/another-file